breezystatic77/breezystatic77.github.io/faq.md

 If it's not working, try kicking the bot and re-inviting it.
 If that doesn't work, double-check to make sure it's not being affected by any server roles.

 Additionally, extremely new servers (less than 1 day) _may_ have some restriction on bots creating webhooks with them.
 If you just created your server, try waiting a day.
+(Still working on this one!)

 If none of the above work, please report your problem in the official Discord!
 I keep track of bug reports, and I'm always trying to make the bot as stable as possible.